Introduction

 Personal Account Limitations

-If you are using a personal account, Instagram respects user privacy and does not show who exactly shared your post.
+If you are using a personal account, Instagram respects user privacy and does not show who exactly shared your post, and not even if someone has taken a screenshot of your Instagram story.
 You may notice high engagement, but have no clue if people are forwarding it through DMs or adding it to their stories.

 "Privacy is not an option, and it should be the price we accept for just getting on the Internet." - Gary Kovacs